quixio/quix-cli/docs/Reference/deployments/logs.md

 ...
 ```

-!!! note ""
+!!! note

-    You can also dump the logs to a file by using `--file` option
+    You can also dump the logs to a file by using the `--file` option.